slsa-framework/slsa/docs/spec/draft/source-requirements.md

 For example, you may configure a "required GitHub Actions workflow" to run your test suites.
 Only change proposals with a successful workflow run id would be allowed to be submitted.

-### Only merge the diff that was reviewed
+### Every revision reachable from a branch was approved

 Summary:
-New revisions are created based ONLY on the changes that were reviewed.
+New revisions are created based ONLY on the changes that were approved.

+Benefits:
-Benefits: Prevents a large class of internal threat attacks based on hiding a malicious commit in a series of good commits such that the malicious commit does not appear in the reviewed diff.
+Prevents a large class of internal threat attacks based on hiding a malicious commit in a series of good commits such that the malicious commit does not appear in the reviewed diff.

 Requirements: